makingwaves/SiteFlow/README.md

 ## Installation ##

 ### Server ###
 Drop this application into webroot and use the landing page 'index.html' to serve content.
+Note: If you wish to avoid using cookies you can simply use 'local.html' (or just rename it).

 ### Local desktop ###
 For local installation you can drop the application to anywhere sees fit.
 Load the 'local.html'